kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/18_chapter_XVII.md

 From July 13th to 16th bad weather prevented, as I have already said, any fresh assault on the peak.
 The wind was always south-west and snow fell at frequent intervals.
-The sky was usually covered with a uniform grey cloud ; but great cumulus clouds were not lacking, of the sort which with us mean heavy storms usually accompanied with lightning.
+The sky was usually covered with a uniform grey cloud; but great cumulus clouds were not lacking, of the sort which with us mean heavy storms usually accompanied with lightning.
 But we, as well as all our predecessors, can testify to the complete absence of electrical manifestations in the Karakoram.